scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

       dendro = gmode.Dendrogram()

 Originally, G-mode relied on a single parameter, the confidence level *q1*, to resolve cluster from a sample.
-However, tests on simulated sample and asteroid catalogues (More in next sections), plus changes on initial seed finder, revealed that three more parameters were necessary for high quality classification.
+However, tests on simulated sample and asteroid catalogs (More in next sections), plus changes on initial seed finder, revealed that three more parameters were necessary for high quality classification.
 Thus, the last code version ended up with the following input parameters: